JacobPaxton/data_science_notes/notes_v3.md

         * This should open VS Code; try a second time if first didn't work
         * If it worked, great!
 This is my preferred way to create files
         * If not working: open VSCode command palette, type 'code', install
+    * In VSCode, click File > Open Folder... > open %USERPROFILE% > trust all
+        * If you don't mind VSCode asking you repeatedly for trust, leave alone
     * Install Python and Jupyter extension to VS Code (HIGHLY recommended)
     * 80/120 char width code lines: Settings -> editor.rulers -> set to [80,120]
 1. Install Git (I do defaults except the following, my preferred settings)